 We keep it simple and ride out the bumps.

-We’re just getting started on this one and put a percentage of our income into this category while we figure out how to best save it.
-We’ll probably end up investing in a 529.
+We’re just getting started on this one and put money into this category while we figure out how to best save it.

 Premium makes the ads stop.
 One of my favorite recent playlists curated by Spotify is "Productive Morning."